Common electric vehicle myths

 Electric cars are as bad for the environment as conventional cars

-Secondly, even though an electric car is charged with electricity (that is, after all, why it is called an electric car), many charging stations, like the ultra-rapid sites run by Chargefox, are backed by 100% green power.
+Incorrect, on a number of counts.
+For starters, electric vehicles have zero exhaust emissions.
+Secondly, even though an electric car is charged with electricity (that is, after all, why it is called an electric car), many charging stations rely to a large degree on renewable energy.
+Thirdly, batteries, when they are replaced, can be recycled and repurposed.